I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 2025.09.06

-I presented at DevelopersIO 2025 Osaka held on Wednesday, September 3, 2025, with the title "Let's Try Amazon Bedrock AgentCore! ~Explaining the Key Points of Various Functions~"!
+I presented at DevelopersIO 2025 Osaka held on Wednesday, September 3, 2025, with a talk titled "Let's Try Amazon Bedrock AgentCore! ~Explaining the Key Points of Various Features~"!

 In this presentation, I introduced the attractive features of Amazon Bedrock AgentCore, which was released as a public preview in July 2025, based on my hands-on experience.

-Thankfully, quite a number of people attended and despite feeling nervous, I hope I was able to convey the appeal of AgentCore even a little bit!
+I'm grateful that quite a number of people attended, and though I was nervous, I hope I was able to convey the appeal of AgentCore!

 Presentation Materials